-Developed by Christian Kroll, Ecosia is a German based online search engine headquartered in the capital of the country, Berlin.
-It is an eco search engine which allocates about 80 percent of its income to non-profit organizations that plant trees for the purposes of conservationism and reforestation.
+Developed by Christian Kroll, Ecosia is a German-based online search engine headquartered in the capital of the country, Berlin.
+It is an eco search engine that allocates about 80 percent of its income to non-profit organizations that plant trees for conservationism and reforestation.

-Although Ecosia is not as widely popularly as its counterparts in the search engine industry such as the likes of Google, it is still relatively popular in its own right.
-Ecosia is ultimately very efficient as a search engine as it returns results which are relevant to the search query and valuable to the user.
+Although Ecosia is not as widely popular as its counterparts in the search engine industry such as the likes of Google, it is still relatively popular in its own right.
+Ecosia is ultimately very efficient as a search engine as it returns results that are relevant to the search query and valuable to the user.
 It can even be used in other languages, such as Chinese.

 Since it was launched in December 2009, the eco search engine has amassed over 7 million users and processes an average of 56 queries per second.
 While these numbers pale in comparison to Google’s over 2 billion active users and 63,000 queries per second, Ecosia has so far invested over €9.1 million in reforestation.

 For the environmentally-conscious internet user, Ecosia is the eco search engine of choice.
 The info page of the website keeps a running record of the number of trees planted by Ecosia users and as of March 12, 2019, Ecosia had been responsible for the planting of over 52 million trees.

 Like Google, Ecosia is a search engine, but that is where the similarities end.
 When the eco search engine was first launched, its search results were sourced from Bing, Wikipedia, and Yahoo!
 Today, however, its search results are provided only by Bing and improve the company’s unique algorithms.